MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting.md

 Inside the diagnostic logs you will find environment.txt and capabilities.txt.

 The environment.txt file has various information about the environment within which your build ran.
-This includes information like what Tasks are run, whether or not the firewall is enabled, Powershell version info, and some other items.
+This includes information like what Tasks are run, whether or not the firewall is enabled, PowerShell version info, and some other items.
 We continually add to this data to make it more useful.

 The capabilities file provides a clean way to see all capabilities installed on the build machine that ran your build.